RWTH-LTT/ents_casting/README.md

 8. Train the AR error models for residuals between the LightGBM forecasts and measured data.
 9. Generate the short-term forecasts for each day of the long-term scenarios and plot the stochastic forecasts.

-When using many (>10) weather years, API limitations may lead to errors during the downloading of weather data.
-In that case, reduce the number of historical weather years and download the data in multiple steps.
+When using many (>10) historical weather years, API limitations may lead to errors when downloading the weather data.
+In that case, reduce the number of locations for which the weather data should be downloaded.
+In this way, you can download the data in multiple steps.

 ## Authorship and contributions